OpenFn/docs/adaptors/asana.md

 Asana supports 2 primary integration options:

-1. Rest API: Asana has an available REST API that enable external services like OpenFn to pull data from CommCare, or push data from external apps to CommCare.
-This option is suited for scheduled, bulk syncs or workflows that must update data in CommCare with external information.
+1. Rest API: Asana has an available REST API that enable external services like OpenFn to pull data from Asana, or push data from external apps to Asana.
+This option is suited for scheduled, bulk syncs or workflows that must update data in Asana with external information.
 See [functions](/adaptors/packages/asana-docs) for more on how to use this adaptor to work with the API.

 2. Webhook: Asana also has a [Webhook or Data Forwarding](https://developers.asana.com/docs/webhooks-guide) to push data from Asana to external systems.
 This option is suited for real-time, event-based data integration.
 Check out the Asana [devloper documentation](/adaptors/packages/asana-docs) to learn how to set up a webhook to push data to OpenFn.